How to Update OpenStreetMaps

 If you run into a road condition that isn't on the map and that is important for other travellers to know, it is best to put such information on OpenStreetMap.

 iOverlander prefers OpenStreetMap, because like Wikipedia, everybody can contribute.
 OpenStreetMap data (both maps and points of interest) are used at many places where it isn't obvious that you are looking at OSM.
 For example the default maps program on iPhones (Apple maps) and some Garmin devices use OSM.
-Also most offline maps programs like Maps.Me, OsmAnd, Map Tiler, MapBox and Navigator use OSM.
+Also most offline maps programs like Organic Maps, Maps.Me, OsmAnd, Map Tiler, MapBox and Navigator use OSM.
 All of these sound like different map companies, but they display OSM data.
 Updating points on OSM has an impact beyond just those of us that go directly to the OSM website: their data is much more widely distributed than it may seem!

 You can best handle road related information as follows: